batikanu/zero-to-sam-hero/codepiper/readme.md

 * Figure out how to remove dependency in the CF that it produces on roles that are in this pipeline (in case user deletes codepipeline stack before the deployed stack which causes problems when cleaning up)
 * Move deployment role to be cetralized and shareable and `more secure`™
 * Fix ECR version of scripts
+* Create Generic Script to pass vars to and use that instead in examples